 Pf=Va2(1+β)24βQ0rQ (2)

 The accelerating cavity voltage (Va) is determined from beam simulations and captured in Ref 2.
-The maximum voltage for each cavity type is captured in Table 4-1 with a 10% increase to allow conditioning of the cavity beyond its expected operating gradient.
+The maximum voltage for each cavity type is captured in Table 4-1 with a 10% increase to allow for higher gradient operation in the PIP-II linac and a 5% increase to allow for conditioning of the cavity beyond its expected operating gradient.
 The coupling coefficient (β) design value is captured in Ref.
 3, and the maximum potential error in setting the coupling is 20% of the coupling value.
 This creates a minimum and maximum value for coupling that is captured in Ref 3.
 The maximum power required at the cavity input coupler for cavity tests is determined from the maximum possible coupling value within the error for the particular cavity type.

 To determine the final value of the required linear range of the amplifier (1dB compression point), transmission line losses and some margin for dynamics was added.
 The final row in table 4-1 represents the minimum power specification for any RF amplifier used to test a PIP-II SRF cavity.